Frequently asked questions

 Accommodation is of general student standard with shared bathrooms.
 Wifi is provided at Wadham College and there are computer facilities at the Refugee Studies Centre.
 There are no facilities provided for partners or other family members.
 Participants arriving before or staying on after the Summer School should make their own accommodation arrangements.

 what amount of subsistence funds will I need?

 As well as fees and travel costs, participants should budget for subsistence and incidental expenses during the course.
 We suggest a minimum of £20–£25 per day.
 In addition, you might want to add a books/photocopying allowance.

 Is there any funding available?

-Should additional funding become available, details will be provided on this website.
+Should additional funding become available details will be made available on the Refugee Studies Centre website.